Movin' Up (song)

 "Movin' Up" is the debut single from Swedish Eurodance band Dreamworld.
 It was released in 1995 in Europe and Australia, where it peaked at number 12 on the ARIA Singles Chart.
-It charted on the Billboard Dance/Club Play chart for seven weeks, peaking at number 30 in March 1996.
+It charted on the US Billboard Dance/Club Play chart for seven weeks, peaking at number 30 in March 1996.
 It is the best known single from the band and their only international hit.
 It was re-released in 1997 shortly before the band split up.

 In 1996, the song was adapted in Spanish by Mexican singer Paulina Rubio as "Despiértate" and included on her fourth studio album, Planeta Paulina.

 The song was covered by Dannii Minogue and released on her 1997 album, Girl.